Correlating lepton flavour violating $b \to s$ and leptonic decay modes in a minimal abelian extension of the Standard Model: Observables

 \subsection{LFV lepton decays}

-At present, the LFV modes $\mu^- \to e^- \gamma$ and $\tau^- \to \mu^- \mu^+ \mu^-$ are under intense theoretical and experimental scrutiny.
-Without neutrino oscillations such processes are absent in SM.
+In this section we examine the contribution of $Z^\prime$ to LFV leptonic modes.
+We begin with the processes $\mu^- \to e^- \gamma$, $\tau^- \to \mu^- \mu^+ \mu^-$ and $\mu^- \to e^- e^+ e^-$.
+In absence of neutrino oscillations such processes do not occur in SM.
 In a minimal extension allowing for neutrino masses and mixing, they can occur at rates much smaller than the present experimental upper bounds discussed below.
+We then turn to the $\mu^- \to e^- $ conversion in nuclei.

 \begin{itemize} \item $\mu^- \to e^- \gamma$